Menu

 JavaScript functions have both properties and methods.

-The arguments.length property returns the number of arguments received when the function was invoked:
+The arguments.length property returns the number of arguments received by the function:

 Example